Khetwal-om/Python/INVERTIS PYTHON/Invertis_python_markdown.md

     def m2(self):
        print(x)

+'''

 #this won't show the error as x is declared to be global

 #Instance method,Getter and Setter
 Types
-Instance methods
+1.Instance methods
-class methods
+2.class methods
-static methods
+3.static methods

 Instance methods: